 I was working recently on System Center Data Protection Manager (SC DPM) that has some free space problems on the Modern Backup Storage (MBS) volume in Windows Server 2016.

-The DPM Server is deployed in a VM and I am leveraging Data Deduplication.
+The DPM Server is deployed in a VM and we are leveraging Data Deduplication.
 Check the following article to learn more on how to reduce DPM 2016 storage by enabling deduplication on Modern Backup Storage.

-The issue that I came across as follows:
+The issue we came across is the following:

 1) The Backup Storage Volume is removed from DPM virtual machine but not from the DPM console.